Topic-specific policies

 Personal comments

 The standard strikes me as idealistic - a stretch goal for the IoT market as a whole.
 It may get traction in the area of industrial and safety-critical IoT.
-As to consumer grade things, it’s hard to predict much progress on security and privacy given the cost constraints and present lack of demand - a classic example of the need for pragmatic standards.
+As to consumer grade things, it’s hard to predict much progress on security and privacy given the cost constraints and present lack of demand for security and privacy - a classic example of the need for pragmatic standards.

 The standard identifies some generic ‘risk sources’ and ‘risk scenarios’ relevant to IoT, essentially a selection of examples for consideration.
 I have some concerns about the selection and the wording, and the lack of direct linkages between the IoT security controls recommended elsewhere in the standard and the identified risks that they are presumably intended to mitigate.
 However, discussing relevant [information] risks in an ISO27k standard is, I feel, a positive move in its own right.
 Most ISO27k standards leap directly to recommending a bunch of information security controls, barely even mentioning the information risks.
 This standard goes a step beyond the “Just do this:” style, albeit a small step.
 It’s a start, a prompt for users of the standards to identify, consider and evaluate the information risks in their own contexts.

-I hope the [information] risk-aligned approach spreads to all the ISO27k standards in due course ... although so far I have seen no hint of strategic intent expressed by SC 27 along these lines.
+I hope the information risk-aligned approach will spread to all the ISO27k standards in due course ... although so far I have seen no hint of strategic intent expressed by SC 27 along these lines, and such a change could easily take decades.

 < Previous standard ^ Up a level ^ Next standard >